MineRealm/PacketLink/README.md

 -------------

 #### Notice
-* This plugin supports use with Tesseract or PocketMine-MP
+* This plugin supports use with PMMP for MCPE 1.0.7
 * This plugin supports Minecraft version 1.11.2